JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Jayant Acharya

-Little gradually.
-I think the any exports which happen today in the year 26 will basically be.
-You know, you’ll have to give them a certificate after the end of the year.
-The importer will have to look at it and take a certificate from a verified source which we will be able to provide to them.
-And based on that the importers on record will have to pay the CBAM differential, whatever at that point time.
-So that will happen sometime in the beginning of 27 for the year 26.
+I think gradually, any exports which happen today in the year ’26 will basically be, you would have to give them a certificate after the end of the year.
+The importer will have to look at it and take a certificate from a verified source, which we will be able to provide to them.
+And based on that, the importers on record will have to pay the CBAM differential whatever at that point of time.
+So, that will happen sometime at the beginning of ’27 for the year ’26.

 Satyadeep Jain

 Fair enough.
-And secondly on the capex, just on the Dolby first of all can you remind us how much you spent so far?
-I Think initial expectation for this was about 19, 20,000.
-Just wanted to see what have you spent so far, how much is left and when you look at ODISHA in the configuration, how much cpp?
-When you look at power sourcing, how much captive are you looking at?
-Because you’re also looking at increasing renewable penetration whrs in captive configuration for the new 5 minute ton.
+And secondly, on the CapEx, just on the Dolvi, first of all, can you remind us how much you spent so far?
+I think initial expectation for this was about INR19,000 to INR20,000.
+Just wanted to see what have you spent so far, how much is left?
+And when you look at Odisha in the configuration, how much CPP, when you look at power sourcing, how much captive are you looking at?
+Because you are also looking at increasing renewable penetration, WHRS and captive configuration for the new 5 million tonnes.

 Jayant Acharya

-So on Dolby we are on track.
-I would not be able to give you figures exactly how much we have spent right now.
-But we are on track for our expenditure.
-The total cost of the project including some additional CapEx which we had declared during the last board meetings I think is close to 20,000, 800, 20,900 crores.
+So, on Dolvi, we are on track.
+I would not be able to give you figures exactly how much we have spent right now, but we are on track for our expenditure.
+The total cost of the project, including some additional CapEx, which we had declared during the last board meetings, I think is close to IN20,800 to INR20,900 crore.
 We are on track for that expansion.
-Orissa, you are asking with respect to the power.
+Odisha, you are asking with respect to the power?
+So, we would be putting up capacity for power, which we would require.
+In addition to that, we would be buying something from the grid.
+So, it’s a combination, which we would be doing.
+But let us say that major part will be from our own captive and some will be drawn from the grid and other sources.

 Arun Maheshwari